Garmin Bounce Review 2026: Is It Worth the Premium Price?

 Garmin's fitness pedigree continues to be a major differentiator.
 The Bounce 2 expands the original's activity modes with some welcome additions.

 Step counting, active minutes, and the Garmin Jr. gamification remain the best fitness tracking ecosystem in the kids smartwatch category.
-Lily earns gems, progresses along virtual adventure trails, and competes in Toe-to-Toe step challenges with her brother (who still has the original Bounce).
+Our tester earns gems, progresses along virtual adventure trails, and competes in Toe-to-Toe step challenges with another test kid (who still has the original Bounce).
 The motivational loop works.
-Lily's daily active minutes have averaged over 75 since she started wearing the Bounce 2, which is well above the CDC-recommended 60 minutes for children.
+Our tester's daily active minutes have averaged over 75 since she started wearing the Bounce 2, which is well above the CDC-recommended 60 minutes for children.

 Swim tracking is still unique to Garmin in the kids watch space.
 The 5 ATM rating means the Bounce 2 goes in the pool, and the watch logs laps, duration, and basic stroke data.
 No other kids smartwatch can do this.